JAremko/alpine-vim/README.md

   - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current file(`%` for the filename and `%:p ` for the absolute path).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.
   - If your terminal doesn't support 256 colors change `TERM` environment variable:
 `docker run ... -e TERM=xterm ... jare/vim-bundle`
-  - If you don't need YouCompleteMe, Python and "big" features use `jare/vim-bundle:no-ycm` instead.
+  - If you don't need YouCompleteMe use `jare/vim-bundle:no-ycm` instead.
 It's one-third the size of this image.
   - To see fancy arrows you need `PowerlineFonts` http://goo.gl/gBeVbk on your machine.
 But if you don't need them remove `let g:airline_powerline_fonts = 1` from the [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)
 ![With and without](http://i.imgur.com/yRWBFgn.jpg)
   - For the full Golang support you need to mount `/goroot` volume.
 For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached (`-d`) mode `docker run -d --name go-tools jare/go-tools` and mount its volumes like this `docker run ...  --volumes-from go-tools ... jare/vim-bundle`